Bankruptcy General Questions

 You also only need to look at your equity in property.
 That means you count your exemptions against the full value minus any money that you owe on mortgages or liens.
 For example, if you own a $50,000 house with a $40,000 mortgage, you have only $10,000 in equity.
 You can fully protect the $50,000 home with a $10,000 exemption.

-While your exemptions allow you to keep property even in a chapter 7 case, your exemptions do not make any difference to the right of a mortgage holder or car loan creditor to take the property to cover the debt if you are behind.
-In a chapter 13 case, you can keep all of your property if your plan meets the requirements of the bankruptcy law.
-In most cases you will have to pay the mortgages or liens as you would if you didn’t file bankruptcy.
+While your exemptions allow you to keep property even in a Chapter 7 case, your exemptions do not make any difference to the right of a mortgage holder or car loan creditor to take the property to cover the debt if you are behind.
+In a Chapter 13 case, you can keep all of your property if your plan meets the requirements of the bankruptcy law.
+In most cases, you will have to pay the mortgages or liens as you would if you didn’t file bankruptcy.

 Back to Top

-What Happen to Your Home and Car If You File Bankruptcy
+What Happen to Your Home and Car If You File Bankruptcy?

-In most cases you will not lose your home or car during your bankruptcy case as long as your equity in the property is fully exempt.
-Even if your property is not fully exempt, you will be able to keep it, if you pay its non-exempt value to creditors in chapter 13.
+In most cases, you will not lose your home or car during your bankruptcy case as long as your equity in the property is fully exempt.
+Even if your property is not fully exempt, you will be able to keep it, if you pay its non-exempt value to creditors in Chapter 13.

 However, some of your creditors may have a “security interest” in your home, automobile, or other personal property.
 This means that you gave that creditor a mortgage on the home or put your other property up as collateral for the debt.
 Bankruptcy does not make these security interests go away.
 If you don’t make your payments on that debt, the creditor may be able to take and sell the home or the property, during or after the bankruptcy case.

-In a chapter 13 case, you may be able to keep certain secured property by paying the creditor the value of the property rather than the full amount owed on the debt.
-Or you can use chapter 13 to catch up on back payments and get current on the loan.
+In a Chapter 13 case, you may be able to keep certain secured property by paying the creditor the value of the property rather than the full amount owed on the debt.
+Or you can use Chapter 13 to catch up on back payments and get current on the loan.

-There are also several ways that you can keep collateral or mortgaged property after you file a chapter 7 bankruptcy.
+There are also several ways that you can keep collateral or mortgaged property after you file a Chapter 7 Bankruptcy.
 You can agree to keep making your payments on the debt until it is paid in full.
 Or you can pay the creditor the amount that the property you want to keep is worth.
 In some cases involving fraud or other improper conduct by the creditor, you may be able to challenge the debt.
 If you put up your household goods as collateral for a loan (other than a loan to purchase the goods), you can usually keep your property without making any more payments on that debt.

 Back to Top